Jake Cherry is investigating transport processes in eroded porous

 Computational Mathematics in 2018 from Florida State University.

-BS in Computer Science with a minor in Physics from Nova
+received a BS in Computer Science with a minor in Physics from Nova

 Southeastern University in 2019.